fruffers/fruffers/README.md

 ## Welcome to my coding den.
 - I am interested in robotics (mechanics, electronics, software, mobile robots, manipulators, legged), unmanned vehicles, AI and intelligent or autonomous systems, embedded systems, video games programming, simulators and digital twins, 2D art and animation, 3D modelling.
 I am interested to build robots and design digital worlds, plans, research, write documents, diagrams, music, and animations and art and comics.
 I also like trains and the railway!
 - I am currently working on a rover simulation in Gazebo Fortress and on a real life platform, and learning more C++ and Cmake.
-- I am learning more C++, robotics, and 3D modelling.
+- I am learning more C++, robotics, and 3D modelling, along with big software architecture and network interfaces.

 <!--
 **fruffers/fruffers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.